 The particularities of raising the only child

 When the only child is being raised in the family, the parents may come across the following issues:

 The son or the daughter spends a lot of time on their own or with their gadgets

 Only children struggle to make new friends because of their lack of experience in communicating with peers.
 Especially if the child is an introvert.
 They may start experiencing problems with adaptability in the environment of a school or a kindergarten.
-Therefore, it is important for parents not to limit their child’s communication with their friends, to invite them to your home more often, and to visit friends who have young children.
+Therefore, it is important for parents not to limit their child’s communication with their friends, to invite them to their home more often, and to visit friends who have young children.

 Only children often develop a very tight emotional bond with their parents.
 This is even more apparent in single-parent families where the mother devotes all of her attention to raising the child after she is left without her partner.
-Consequently, when the child grows up, they may find it hard to part with their family and to build their own.
+Consequently, when the child grows up, they may find it hard to part with their family and build their own.

 The child gets used to being the center of attention

-Whilst benefiting from love and attention of their parents, grandparents, and numerous relatives, the child begins to feel like the center of the universe in their family.
+Whilst benefiting from the love and attention of their parents, grandparents, and numerous relatives, the child begins to feel like the center of the universe in their family.
 And when they find themselves with their peers, they find it hard to accept that they will no longer be constantly praised for their significance.
 Moreover, it suddenly turns out that there are children who are much smarter, stronger, and more capable than them.

-The child only takes into account their own feelings and does not care about the feelings of their parents.
+The child only takes into account their feelings and does not care about the feelings of their parents.

 The family plays an important role in the development of the child’s selfishness.
-Parenting according to having an «idol» in the family, leads to the development of a highly consumerist behavior in a child where they consider that everyone «owes them».
+Parenting according to having an «idol» in the family, leads to the development of highly consumerist behavior in a child where they consider that everyone «owes them».